Play 4. Intelligence:

 Success lies in conducting many small experiments.
 Challenging your assumptions and pivoting as required.

-It requires an open mind and a level of granularity in your analytics to understand what's working.
+It requires an open mind and a new level of granularity in your analytics to understand what's working.

 Get ready, fire - then aim.